MicrosoftDocs/powerquery-docs/powerquery-docs/append-queries.md

 * **Three or more tables**&mdash;allow combining an arbitrary number of table queries together.

 >[!Note]
->The tables will be appended in the order in which they are selected, starting with the **Primary table** for the *two tables* mode and from the first table in the **Tables to append** list for the *three or more tables* mode.
+>The tables will be appended in the order in which they are selected, starting with the **Primary table** for the *two tables* mode and from the primary table in the **Tables to append** list for the *three or more tables* mode.

 ### Append two tables